Skip to main content

 Torrent files in torrentDir take precedence over data files with the same name and are de-duplicated.

-If possible, cross-seed will always attempt to create links for torrents being injected into a client, unlike in v5.
-This includes torrent-based searches as well as data-based.
+If possible, cross-seed will always attempt to create links for data and torrents being injected into a client, so the end result will generally be the same.

 Error: ENOENT: no such file or directory